Ren Gill: Diagnosis and treatments

 He was finally diagnosed with Lyme disease after going to Brussels to have testing done by a specialist in chronic fatigue syndrome in October 2015.
 He went to the US to receive an experimental treatment for Lyme disease using stem cells.
 His first treatment was in 2016, and his second in March 2017.
 The treatment helped him to regain some of his health, but he still fatigued easily and had ongoing autoimmune issues, brain damage, and PTSD.

 In January 2023, Ren went to Canada to receive treatment for his remaining symptoms in hopes of a full recovery.
 The first six months of treatment included a minor surgery, daily IVs, and supportive treatments, followed by further testing and treatments.
 The initial results gave reason to hope for a symptom free life, but the treatments were going to take much longer than they had initially expected.
 They had to try a variety of medications to be able to find which would work best for Ren.
 In October 2023, Ren had to start an additional specialised medical treatment plan for the Lyme disease co-infection Bartonella.
 By June 2024, many of his symptoms had gone into remission, and Ren returned to the U.K in July 2024.

 Relapse

 After returning home, several stress inducing events caused him to relapse, and his symptoms returned.
 He said his health had rapidly declined over the past few weeks, and he would be returning to Canada for further treatment at the end of October.
-Later that September, Ren was hospitalised in A&E (Accident and Emergency) "due to complications with his autoimmunity."
+Later that September, Ren was hospitalised "due to complications with his autoimmunity."
 His team of friends managed his social media accounts while he was in A&E and as he rested and recovered at home.

 Ren went to Mexico for a treatment program that included more stem cell transplants in March 2025.

 Discography

-Ren has collaborated with several artists, such as Sam Tompkins, Chinchilla, Prof, Chris Webby, Token, Viktus, and Knox Hill.
+Ren has collaborated with several artists, such as Sam Tompkins, Chinchilla, Prof, The Skinner Brothers, Chris Webby, Token, Viktus, and Knox Hill.